-Although we don’t usually use someone else’s words to state my opinion of any knife that we write about on this web site, in this case, we felt that an exception was in order since someone at Down Under has so eloquently stated the case for us!
+Although we don’t usually use someone else’s words to state our opinion of any knife that we write about on this website, in this case, we felt that an exception was in order since someone at Down Under has so eloquently stated the case for us!

-However, I would like to add that in my opinion, this is one gorgeous survival knife!
-In addition, both the blade and the handle are VERY well designed and the materials they have used to construct the knife are an excellent choice.
-As a matter of fact, my only complaint about the knife (and it is a very minor one) is that the designers used brass for the quillion and pommel- I would have preferred for them to use stainless steel like they have on some others instead because it’s harder and it doesn’t tarnish.
+However, I would like to add that, in my opinion, this is one gorgeous survival knife!
+In addition, both the blade and the handle are VERY well designed, and the materials they have used to construct the knife are an excellent choice.
+As a matter of fact, my only complaint about the knife (and it is a very minor one) is that the designers used brass for the quillion and pommel- I would have preferred for them to use stainless steel as they have on some others instead because it’s harder and it doesn’t tarnish.

 However, the choice of 440C for the blade is a very wise one since 440C is a very hard steel (0.95-1.20% Carbon) and yet, it also contains Manganese (1.0%) and Molybdenum (0.75%) which increases toughness and hardenability as well as containing 16% to 18% Chromium which makes it highly corrosion resistant.

-In addition, the use of stacked leather for the handle is also a wise choice because it is a very tough material that is comfortable in the hand and yet, is impervious to water, abrasion, cracking, chipping or splitting and it provide the user with a positive grip when his hands are wet.
+In addition, the use of stacked leather for the handle is also a wise choice because it is a very tough material that is comfortable in the hand and yet, is impervious to water, abrasion, cracking, chipping or splitting, and it provides the user with a positive grip when his hands are wet.

-Thus, overall, we am VERY impressed with the Down Under “Razorback” Backcountry knife.
-In fact of all of the large survival knives I have reviewed on this web site, this knife is definitely in our top five.
-Also, with a reasonable price point, it is not over priced for such a large, well designed, and meticulously finished survival knife of such high quality.
+Thus, overall, we are VERY impressed with the Down Under “Razorback” Backcountry knife.
+In fact, of all of the large survival knives I have reviewed on this website, this knife is definitely in our top five.
+Also, with a reasonable price point, it is not overpriced for such a large, well-designed, and meticulously finished survival knife of such high quality.
 Consequently, I would personally love to own one!